isaac1104/create-react-express/README.md

 cd ..
 ```

-Inside the config folder on the root directory, create a file named `dev.js` with contents as follows.
+Inside the config folder on the root directory, create a file named `dev.js` with key/value pairs as below.

 ```
 module.exports = {